mmcza/Robot-localization-with-GTSAM/README.md

 The estimator without the intial position has lowest values for all parameters apart from it's outliers - `min` and `max` (what is interesting because both `top 25%` and `top 75%` are the lowest).
 The mean value of odometry's error is ~8% bigger than the mean error of estimator.

 Based on the data from the table, it is noticeable that the estimator does its job and reduces the noise.

+## 6. Possible developments

+Due to some issues with sampling of the real position of the robot there might be made some improvements.
+One way could be to add constant and equal interval between adding factors to the graph.
+Another possible solution would be to optimize the graph less frequently (for example once every 5 or 10 poses are added as initial state to the graph.)

 ## References